DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

     3. **Major**

         - *Rush*: double movement
-        - *Grapple*: Brute vs. target Finesse or Brute; cause one creature to be entangled
+        - *Grapple*: Brute vs. target Finesse or Brute; cause one creature to be *Entangled*
-        - *Hide*: Stealth vs. target(s) Detection; impose Lower Hand on attacks against you by target(s) who failed
+        - *Hide*: Stealth vs. target(s) Detection; become *Hidden*

  A character can choose to Ready their Major Action to occur on a stated trigger, such as "I will make a Weapon Attack when an enemy moves within 1 space of me."
 If the trigger occurs, the readied Major Action can then be activated.
 If the trigger does not occur before the start of the character's next turn, this Major Action is forfeited, along with any Power Points used for the Major Action.

+ Some Powers specify multiple options that have different Power Point costs.
+On using a Power, a character must declare the option being used and spend the associated Power Point cost.

 #### Ending Combat